homebridge/homebridge.github.io/src/docs/api/service.md

 > Service.setCharacteristic: (name: string | T, value: CharacteristicValue) => Characteristic

 <div class="alert alert-primary" role="alert">
-  Calling <a href="/#/api/service#servicesetcharacteristic">Service.setCharacteristic</a> will trigger the "set"handler if it exists and may lead to unexpected results, depending on your use case, you may wish to use the
+  Calling <a href="/#/api/service#servicesetcharacteristic">Service.setCharacteristic</a> will trigger the "set" handler if it exists and may lead to unexpected results, depending on your use case, you may wish to use the
   <a href="/#/api/service#serviceupdatecharacteristic">Service.updateCharacteristic</a> method instead.
 </div>